-- B. Schools may combine to form a joint team for rugby VIIs provided the following criteria are met:. - Neither the primary or secondary school offers a rugby XVs team. - C. Teams may not be comprised of both male and female athletes. - D. Eligibility for rugby VII's will be limited to students enrolled in grades 10-12. - i. onsite grade 9 in 1A and 2A can participate in Rugby7's - ii. students cannot play on the same 7s and 15s team at zone and provincial competitions where a school offers both.
-Athletes must register as 7s or 15s by the established deadline date, and can not play on both teams. - E. A rugby XVs team is eligible to compete in 7's tournaments during the season of play.
+B. Schools may combine to form a joint team for rugby sevens provided the following criteria are met:

+Neither the primary or secondary school offers a rugby team.

+- C. Teams may not be comprised of both male and female athletes. - D. Eligibility for rugby sevens will be limited to students enrolled in grades 10-12. - I. onsite grade 9 in 1A and 2A can participate in rugby sevens - II. students cannot play on the same rugby sevens and rugby teams at zone and provincial competitions where a school offers both.
+Athletes must register as rugby sevens or rugby by the established deadline date, and can not play on both teams. - E. A rugby team is eligible to compete in rugby sevens tournaments during the season of play.